 Past and Expected Financial Performance

 V’s revenue and EPS have grown at CAGRs of 5.4% and 8.4%, respectively, over the past three years.
-Analysts expect the company’s revenue to increase 17% in the current year and 14% next year.
-Its EPS is expected to increase 19.7% in the current quarter and 20.3% next quarter.
-Furthermore, its EPS is expected to grow at a 17.7% rate per annum over the next five years.
+Analysts expect the company’s revenue to increase 18.9% for the quarter ending March 31, 2022, and 14.2% next year.
+Its EPS is expected to increase 20.3% for the quarter ending March 31, 2022, and 19.6% next year.
+Moreover, its EPS is expected to grow at a rate of 17.7% per annum over the next five years.

-In comparison, MA’s revenue and EPS have grown at CAGRs of 7.2% and 18.2%, respectively, over the past three years.
-The company’s revenue is expected to increase 23.1% in the current year and 19.5% next year.
-Its EPS is expected to grow 34.8% in the current quarter and 31% next quarter.
-Also, MA’s EPS is expected to grow at a 26.2% rate per annum over the next five years.
+On the other hand, MA’s revenue and EPS have grown at CAGRs of 7.2% and 18.2%, respectively, over the past three years.
+The company’s revenue is expected to increase 22.2% for the quarter ending March 31, 2022, and 19.7% next year.
+Its EPS is expected to grow 31% for the quarter ending March 31, 2022, and 27.3% next year.
+Also, MA’s EPS is expected to grow at a rate of 26.2% per annum over the next five years.

 So, V is relatively affordable here.

-V has an overall B rating, which equates to a Buy in our proprietary POWR Ratings system.
-In comparison, MA has an overall C rating, which translates to a Neutral.
-The POWR Ratings are calculated considering 118 distinct factors, with each factor weighted to an optimal degree.
+V has an overall rating of B, which equates to a Buy in our proprietary POWR Rating system.
+On the other hand, MA has an overall rating of C, which translates to a Neutral.
+The POWR Ratings are calculated considering 118 different factors, with each factor weighted to an optimal degree.

-Rapid technological innovations and the recovering economy are driving the growth of the credit services sector.
-So, the credit card space is expected to continue growing in the coming months, benefiting V and MA.
-However, we think it could be wise to bet on V now because of its lower valuation and higher profitability.
+The rapid technological innovations and the recovering economy are driving the growth of the credit services sector.
+So, the credit card space is expected to continue growing in the upcoming months, benefiting V and MA.
+However, I believe V is currently the better investment because of its lower valuation and higher profit margin.

 Our research shows that odds of success increase when one invests in stocks with an Overall Rating of Strong Buy or Buy.
 View all the other top-rated stocks in the Consumer Financial Services industry here.